Michael-Millard/MillHandDetector/README.md

 # HandDetector

-Train an Ultralytics YOLO11-based hand detector in Python.
+This repo trains an Ultralytics YOLO11-based hand detector in Python.
 Trained locally on my RTX4060.
-I used the nano and small YOLO models.
+I used the nano and small YOLO models as I plan on using them for real-time hand detection applications.
 The ONNX exports are used later in my C++ hand detection application.
 See: [CPP Hand Detector](https://github.com/Michael-Millard/HandDetectorCPP).
 It's also used in my SpinningGlobeAR app: [SpinningGlobeAR](https://github.com/Michael-Millard/SpinningEarthAR).

 <div style="display: flex; gap: 10px;">
 	<img src="media/test1.jpg" alt="Test Image 1" width="260"/>